-If, when I am older, I shall wear purple, then when I am published I shall wear fine tweeds, a silk cravat and carry a cane-stemmed umbrella.
-I will spend all day relaxing in a padded leather chair, smoking expensive tobacco and dictating my thoughts to an army of personal assistants.
-I will lecture at university and have my pens warmed in the heaving bosoms of nubile students.
-Critics will love me.
+If, when I am older, I shall wear purple, then if I write a bestseller I shall wear fine tweeds and a silk cravat.
+I shall spend all day lounging in a padded leather chair, sipping expensive wine and dictating my thoughts to an army of personal assistants.
+My pens will be warmed in the heaving bosoms of nubile students eager for me to teach them my craft.
+Critics will clamour to read and love my work.
 My life will be a blur of book tours, celebrity interviews and cocktail parties.
-Yeah, right.

-The reality of being an author, I would imagine, is far from the stereotypical image of someone in tortoiseshell glasses who writes a bestseller every year.
-It is still a job.
-Deadlines have to be met and books sold.
+The reality of being a successful author, I would imagine, is far from the stereotypical image of someone in tortoiseshell glasses who publishes a bestseller every year.
+It’s still a job.
+Deadlines would have to be met and books sold.
 Pressure to perform would, perhaps, be greater than many day jobs.
 There’d be no excuse for writer’s block.
-Publishers would demand a sense of urgency and self-discipline that would crush someone with a nine-to-five mentality.
+Publishers would demand a sense of urgency and self-discipline that could crush someone with a nine-to-five mentality.
 Personal sacrifice would go with the job.
-You’d write, get paid, and then write some more.
-Life would be an endless barrage of words, editor’s remarks and critics’ flailing’s.
-Then, if you’re lucky, you might connect with a reader or two and savour a glimmer of success.
-It’s hard life.
-But we crave it anyway.
-For the recognition, the lifestyle, the legacy and the money.
+One would write, get paid, and then write some more.
+Life would be an endless barrage of words, editor’s remarks and critics’ flailings.
+Then, if word spread, one might connect with a reader or two.
+It would be a hard life.
+But we writers crave it anyway.
+For the recognition, the lifestyle, the legacy, and – sometimes – the money.

 Being able to make a living from writing, at least from book sales, is not easy.
 Many of my author friends exist on less than the minimum wage.
-But what they sacrifice in hard cash, they gain in lifestyle.
+But what they sacrifice in earnings they gain in lifestyle.
 Being able to work when and wherever they choose – be it a study, garden shed or park bench – gives them the flexibility to exist in a way that matches the mood of the day.
 How nice it must be to lie in bed each morning and think, “Hmmm, I wonder where I shall write today?”
-Sunny days might be spent outdoors, lying on a picnic blanket, chewing on a grass stalk and scribbling away; wet or cold days might be spent beside an open fire in in the quiet corner of a pub, eating steak and ale pie and writing on the back of a beer mat.
+Sunny days might be spent outdoors, lying on a picnic blanket, chewing on a grass stalk and scribbling away; wet or cold days might be spent inside beside an open fire in the quiet corner of a pub, writing on a beer mat.
 Where the writing takes place doesn’t matter to a publisher, but it matters a great deal to the author.

 An artist friend of mine spends every summer in the French Riviera, selling his paintings to tourists.
-He earns enough to return to his native Wales each winter, where he lives a simple life in a slate cottage by the coast.
-He’s worked and lived like this for the past thirty years.
+He earns enough to return to his native Wales each winter, where he lives a simple life in a cottage by the coast.
+He’s worked and lived like this for thirty years.
 His life is the perfect balance of productivity, commercial success and time for himself.
-Often I have seen him in his front garden in Wales, sitting in the sun with his feet up, smoking a cigar or drinking a Martini.
-It’s all part of his daily routine that helps him keep things real.
-His mantra, which he imparts on passers-by, is, "I like to start slowly, and then ease up as the day progresses”.
-It’s had a lasting impression on me, proving that one can be productive and successful by pacing oneself and making time for the niceties of life.
+Often I have seen him in his front garden in Wales, sitting in the sun with his feet up, smoking a cigar and drinking a mid-morning Martini.
+It’s all part of his daily routine that helps him to keep things real.
+His mantra, which he imparts to passers-by, is: “I like to start slowly, then ease up as the day progresses”.
+It’s had a lasting impression on me, proving that one can be productive and successful by pacing oneself while still making time for the niceties of life.

-My plan for tomorrow is thus: the day will begin just before dawn with my usual walk along the lane, where I will pause by my favourite stile in the hedgerow and watch the sun melt the horizon.
-I’ll sit on the stile and make notes for the writing I’ll do later in the day, and then I’ll return home to enjoy a pot of tea and a simple breakfast.
-Bubble and squeak with two fried eggs is on the menu.
-I’ll then ‘retire’ to my study, where I’ll sketch out the storyboards for a few chapters, probe ideas and work up angles for my observations.
+My plan for tomorrow is this: the day will begin just before dawn with a walk along the lanes near to home.
+I’ll pause at my favourite stile in the hedgerow to watch the sunrise.
+I’ll then sit on the stile and make notes for the writing I’ll do later in the day.
+I’ll return home and enjoy a pot of tea and a simple breakfast: bubble and squeak with two fried eggs.
+I’ll then ‘retire’ to my study where I’ll sketch out the storyboards for a few chapters, probe ideas and work up angles for my observations.
 ‘Elevenses’ will see me back in the kitchen making a brew, and then walking around the garden with a mug of tea in my hand.
-Then it will be back into the study to write the first draft of the chapter.
+Then it will be back into my study to write the first draft of the chapter.
 Lunch will be a cheese ploughman’s and a pint of ale at my local pub.
-While eating, I will be reading and editing what I’ve written that morning.
+While eating, I’ll be reading and editing what I’ve written that morning.
 I’ll then take a leisurely walk back to my cottage where I’ll make another pot of tea before finalising the chapter.
-Afternoon tea will be taken in the garden, and shall consist of elderflower cordial and some Welsh cakes while reading a few chapters of a favourite book.
-If the weather’s nice then I’ll stay in the garden, drafting out more ideas before Mrs H returns from work.
-After dinner, she and I will go for a walk along the river to watch the mayflies dancing.
-Then we’ll come home to resume reading our books, before Mrs H heads to bed and I return to my study, to continue writing until I can stay awake no longer.
+Afternoon tea will be taken in the garden, and I’ll read aloud my day’s output.
+If the weather’s nice then I’ll stay in the garden, making my final edits or drafting more ideas.
+Mrs H will return from work and then, after dinner, she and I will go for a walk along the river.
+We’ll then come home to read our books before Mrs H heads to bed and I return to my study.
+I’ll then write until I can stay awake no longer.

-My plan is as idealised as it gets, and it will probably go out of the window once I start writing (never interrupt an author when he or she is ‘in the zone’, else you’ll understand the real meaning of "writer’s nib”).
-But the thought of tomorrow is enough to make my shoulders relax; my breathing slow down and a contented smile appear upon my face.
-How nice it will be to exist like that.
-To write at my own pace, to see and experience that which matters while still meeting production schedules and the needs of a paying audience.
-And it can be done, as my artist friend has proved, if we stick to the routine, and remember what’s important.
+My plan is as idealised as it gets, and it will probably change once I start writing or get disturbed.
+(Never, ever, interrupt an author when he or she is ‘in the zone’, else you’ll understand the real meaning of ‘writer’s nib’.)
+But the thought of tomorrow is enough to make my shoulders relax a contented smile appear upon my face.
+How nice it would be to exist like that.
+To write at one’s pace, to see and experience that which matters while still meeting production schedules and the needs of a paying audience.
+And it can be done, as my artist friend has proved, if we stick to the routine and remember what’s important.

-Perhaps I should purchase that padded leather chair and order a supply of small and very hard to find pens?
-Maybe I should get some calling cards printed with the words ‘literary genius’ embossed upon them and then phone my bank manager to prepare him for a deluge of royalty cheques?
-It all sounds good.
+Perhaps I should purchase that padded leather chair and order a supply of small and extremely hard to find pens?
+Maybe I should get some calling cards printed with the words ‘Literary Genius’ embossed upon them, and then phone my bank manager to prepare her for a tidal wave of royalty cheques?

-The only problem is that I like to start slowly, and then ease up as the day progresses.
+No. Not just yet.
+First, I will start slowly, and then ease up as the day progresses.